 Queries find problems.
 Isok builds on this and tracks changes in problematic data, changes that might or might not indicate a new problem.
-There are scheduling and note-taking features to support the management of problem resolution.
+When configured to accept some questionable rows but not others of the same kind, Isok acts like a "soft trigger", with scheduling and note-taking features to support the management of problem resolution.